ShubhiNigam29/Tracking-System/README.md

 # Solution & Design

-1. Colossus
+1. **Colossus** is chosen for the tracking service because it offers a lightweight, straightforward model for building high-performing microservices.
+Since, high throughput system is required, it is best to use this framework to develop fast and fault-tolerant services.

+### Brief description about Colossus

 ```
  Colossus is a low-level event-based framework.
 In a nutshell, it spins up multiple event loops, generally one per CPU core.
 TCP connections are bound to event loops and request handlers are attached to connections to transform incoming requests into responses.
 I/O operations (such as making requests to a remote cache or another service) can be done asynchronously and entirely within the event loop, eliminating the need for complex multi-threaded code and greatly reducing the overhead of asynchronous operations.
 ```

-2. Actors
+2. **Actors** model provides a higher level of abstraction for writing concurrent and distributed systems.
+While using Colossus, Actors provided by Scala provide safe implementation and design to ensure secured transfer of messages to message queue.

 ```
-Actors are implemented by extending the *Actor* base trait and implementing the receive method.
+Actors are implemented by extending the Actor base trait and implementing the receive method.
 The receive method should define a series of case statements (which has the type PartialFunction[Any, Unit]) that defines which messages your Actor can handle, using standard Scala pattern matching, along with the implementation of how the messages should be processed.
 ```

 3. Cassandra